-Excavations took place at Lydiard Park in the mid-to-late 1980s, mostly comprising ‘watching briefs’.
-In 2000 an excavation and field evaluation was made in the Walled Garden which identified many of the garden’s original features.
+By the turn of the century the opportunity to secure a major grant from the Heritage Lottery Fund to restore the whole park beckoned, prompting an excavation and field evaluation in the Walled Garden by Bernard Philips + which identified many of the garden’s original features.
 In the same year, a Level 1 survey of the park was carried out by English Heritage, to access the condition of surviving landscape and earthwork features within the park.
-It suggested the presence of earthworks relating to various phases of the park development from the medieval period to the early twentieth century.
+It suggested the presence of earthworks relating to various phases of the park development from the medieval period to the early 20th century.
 English Heritage subsequently carried out the first comprehensive plan of the earthworks which formed part of Swindon Council’s successful bid to the Heritage Lottery Fund for funds to restore the historic landscape (The Lydiard Park Project 2004-7).

 This collection will continue to expand as we locate reports, photographic evidence and as new finds are made.
 To date we have concentrated on the archaeology of Lydiard Park but we intend to incorporate the Parish of Lydiard Tregoze.
 For anyone wanting to find out more about the archaeology of Lydiard Tregoze in the context of wider Swindon, 'The Archaeology of the Borough of Swindon' by Bernard Phillips (published by Hobnob Press 2021) is a comprehensive, well illustrated and enjoyable read.
 See also the online Wiltshire and Swindon Historic Environment Record.